-This document details the VHDL implementation of an I2C controller in a Xilinx CoolRunner[®] XPLA3 256 macrocell CPLD.
-CoolRunner CPLDs are the lowest power CPLDs available, making this the perfect target device for an I2C controller.
-To obtain the VHDL code described in this document, go to section "VHDL Code Download" on page 18 for instructions.
+This document details the VHDL implementation of an I2C controller in a Xilinx CoolRunner[TM]-II 256-macrocell CPLD.
+CoolRunner-II CPLDs are the lowest power CPLDs available, making this the perfect target device for an I2C controller.
+To obtain the VHDL code described in this document, go to section VHDL Code Download, page 19 for instructions.
+This design fits both XPLA3 and CoolRunner-II CPLDs.
+For the CoolRunner XPLA3 CPLD version, please refer to XAPP333, CoolRunner CPLD I2C Bus Controller Implementation.